If you are thinking about applying to Haverford College, the deadline for Fall 2023 admissions is January 15 and the application fee costs $65.

 |Level of Applicant's Interest||Considered|

-To apply, all applicants to Haverford College must submit the following items.
-Double check with Haverford College's admissions department to confirm all application materials and requirements.
+To apply to Haverford College, all applicants must submit the following items.
+Make sure to check in with Haverford College's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|

-Haverford College is a test optional school.
+Haverford College is test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-To be competitive with other Haverford College applicants, you should strive to earn between 1370 and 1510 (or higher!) on the SAT.
-At Haverford College 25% of admitted students scored higher than 1510 and 25% of scored lower than 1370, but the majority of students scored somewhere in between these two numbers.
+To be competitive with other Haverford College applicants, you should aim to score between 1440 and 1520 (or higher!) on the SAT.
+At Haverford College 25% of admitted students scored higher than 1520 and 25% of scored lower than 1440, but the majority of students scored somewhere in between these two numbers.

 An ACT score of 35 means you fall in the 75th percentile for Haverford College's admitted students.
 One out of every four students scored above a 35, and three out of four students scored lower than 35 on the ACT.